-Aerospace Engineering majors can lead to some very exciting careers.
+Aerospace Engineering can lead to some very exciting careers.
 For example, crafting airships or developing spacecrafts.
-However, these fields requires many years of study and hard work.
-Fortunately, there are several aerospace engineering major scholarships out there to help cover college tuition.
+However, these fields require many years of study and hard work.
+Fortunately, there are several scholarships for aerospace engineering majors out there to help cover college tuition.

 The American Institute of Aeronautics and Astronautics or AIAA Foundation gives a lot of financial aid.
 Aid is given to current AIAA student members interested in aerospace.
 Every year, the AIAA Foundation offers several awards of varying amounts.
 That includes two $10,000, two $5,000, and four $2,000 scholarships.
 Additionally, there are several smaller awards available.

 However, there are a few requirements you need to meet to qualify.
 First, you must be a full-time undergrad.
-Second, you need to be in a science or engineering program that leads into an aerospace related field.
+Second, you need to be in a science or engineering program that leads to an aerospace-related field.
 Finally, you need at least a 3.3 GPA.
 Each scholarship only applies to the current year of study.
-Fortunately, applicants can reapply in following years as long as they meet all eligibility requirements.
+Fortunately, applicants can reapply in the following years as long as they meet all eligibility requirements.

 The USRA Scholarship Awards Program has established four scholarship programs.
 The programs support students pursuing majors related to aeronautics-related sciences, space science research, or space science education.
 Each of the programs offers a one-time $4,000 award to the winner.
 As a bonus, the scholarship matches students to the most appropriate one for their specific field of study.

 Like any other scholarship, there are a few requirements.
 First, you need full-time undergrad status.
 Second, you’re currently enrolled in a four-year accredited U.S. college or university to qualify.
 Finally, you must be within two years of earning a bachelor’s degree in the field of engineering or science by the time you get the award.